deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Al smiled, and gave her a squeeze.
 “Thought you were enjoying showing off for the boys?”

 “Eh.
 Best I step away early, so I don’t bruise their egos.”
-Xiù’s cheeky grin wrinkled her nose, and she fished Ana down off the sculpture’s back.
+Xiù’s cheeky grin wrinkled her nose, and she fished Anna down off the sculpture’s back.

 “I dunno, I thought they were doing pretty good…”